bomonike/azure-chatgbt/README.md

    LangChain can reference vector embeddings in memory as <tt>np.array</tt> for small amounts of data.

    But at scale, LangChain references data in a <a target="_blank" href="https://python.langchain.com/docs/integrations/text_embedding">vector embedding model (database)</a> such as ChromaDB.

+   Vectors retrieved from the custom vector embeddings are added to the question text/instructions.

+   This approach also enables the most up-to-date information added from the custom store.

    - <a target="_blank" href="https://learning.oreilly.com/library/view/-/9781835083468/">BOOK: Generative AI with LangChain</a> By Ben Auffarth, from Packt Publishing December 2023.
 360 pages.
 References <a target="_blank href="https://github.com/benman1/generative_ai_with_langchain">   - github.com/benman1/generative_ai_with_langchain</a>
    - [Introduction](https://python.langchain.com/docs/get_started/introduction.html)